KBNLresearch/jpeg-quality-demo/readme.md

 The scripts are:

-- [test-jpegquality-im-original.py](./test-jpegquality-im-original.py): computes JPEG quality for one or more files using original ImageMagick heuristic.
+- [jpegquality-im-original.py](./jpegquality-im-original.py): computes JPEG quality for one or more files using original ImageMagick heuristic.
 Option `--verbose` prints out values of all variables in main loop at each iteration.
-- [test-jpegquality-im-modified.py](./test-jpegquality-im-modified.py): computes JPEG quality for one or more files using modified ImageMagick heuristic.
+- [jpegquality-im-modified.py](./jpegquality-im-modified.py): computes JPEG quality for one or more files using modified ImageMagick heuristic.
 Option `--verbose` prints out values of all variables in main loop at each iteration.
-- [test-jpegquality-tablematch.py](./test-jpegquality-tablematch.py): computes JPEG quality for one or more files using direct comparison against standard JPEG quantization tables.
+- [jpegquality-lsm.py](./jpegquality-lsm.py): computes JPEG quality for one or more files using least squares matching against standard JPEG quantization tables.
-- [test-jpegquality-compare.py](./test-jpegquality-compare.py): computes JPEG quality for one or more files using all of the above methods and write results in comma-delimited format.
+- [jpegquality-compare.py](./jpegquality-compare.py): computes JPEG quality for one or more files using all of the above methods, and write results in comma-delimited format.
 - [generate-testimages-pillow.py](./generate-testimages-pillow.py): generates a set of JPEG images at 6 quality levels from a user-defined source image.
 - [generate-testimages-im.sh](./generate-testimages-im.sh): generates a set of JPEG images at 6 quality levels from a user-defined source image using [ImageMagick](https://imagemagick.org/).
 - [test-quantization.py](./test-quantization.py): reads the quantization tables of one or more files and writes the values to 2 comma separated text files.